iamdexterpark/merakictl/README.md

 | Global | **--verbose** | -v | Global flag to display the http request & response for troubleshooting. |

-### Data Model
+### Importing and Exporting Data
-Please see the examples directory for full reference guide.
+I highly recommended that you make a habit of exporting the current configuration from the dashboard before running create, update or delete commands.

-I highly recommended that you export the current configuration from the dashboard before running create, update or delete commands.
+Supported formats for importing and exporting data are JSON & YAML.

-In most cases the API commands preform overwrite operations, **any dashboard config not captured in the yaml file is at risk of being replaced.**
+IMPORTANT: In most cases the API commands preform overwrite operations, meaning **any dashboard config not captured in the yaml file is at risk of being replaced.**

-#### Examples
+#### Usage Example
  ```shell script
     # export list of orgs to yaml file
      merakictl get org list -e